muradimanbayli/kecid.in/README.md

 # kecid.in
-kecid.in is a URL shortening service offered by www.imanbayli.net
+kecid.in is a URL shortening service.Created by Murad Imanbayli(www.imanbayli.net)